Khrvanya/Google_search_scraper/README.md

 # Google_search_scraper
-Scrapes Google search pages links
+Scrapes links from Google search pages

 This is a Google Search scraper.
-I needed news dataset for any query (category) so I ended up scraping google's results using Selenium.
+I needed news dataset for any query (category) possible so I ended up scraping google's results using Selenium.
 If you have any questions or ideas you are welcome to write me: __khrvanya@gmail.com__

 To start with, if you just need english news dataset on specific topic you may run: